How Continuous Progress is Calculated for an Additional Licensure Hardship Waiver

 Special Education Waivers

-Starting with the 2018-19 school year (7/1/18 and on), first time waiver applications for special education licenses require an additional assurance from the district stating that the waiver candidate is either 1) enrolled in an approved MA educator preparation program for the license sought or 2) being supported through the Structured Guidance & Supports (SG&S) process.
+Starting with the 2018-19 school year (7/1/18 and on), waiver applications for special education licenses require an additional assurance from the district stating that the waiver candidate is either 1) enrolled in an approved MA educator preparation program for the license sought or 2) being supported through the Structured Guidance & Supports (SG&S) process.

 For additional year special education waivers, the Office of Educator Licensure will verify which option was selected in the previous school year and will require documentation of continuous progress associated with either option.